Maxine Kline

-Maxine Kline (later Randall, September 16, 1929 – June 9, 2022) was a female starting pitcher who played from 1948 through 1954 with the Fort Wayne Daisies of the All-American Girls Professional Baseball League.
+Maxine Kline (later Randall, September 16, 1929 – June 9, 2022) was a female starting pitcher who played from 1948 through 1954 with the Fort Wayne Daisies of the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5 ft 7 in, 130 lb, she batted and threw right-handed.

 Overview profile

 Kline relied on a fastball–changeup combination, mixing in her curveball sparingly.
 A five-time member of the All-Star Team, she hurled two no-hitters, averaged 17 wins per season with a career-high, league-leading 23 in 1950, and again led all pitchers with 18 wins in 1954, during what turned out to be the AAGPBL's final season.
 She ranks third in the All-Time list with a .678 winning percentage and fifth with 116 wins.
 In three seasons her earned run average dropped below 2.00, for a cumulative 2.05 ERA in 1,518 innings of work.